TreeFallSound/pi-stomp/README.md

 For more info about what it is and what it can do, go to [treefallsound.com](https://treefallsound.com)

 ## pi-Stomp Software and Firmware
-The raspberry pi inside a pi-Stomp runs a Raspbian based OS created by blokaslabs called [Patchbox OS](https://blokas.io/patchbox-os/)

-Patchbox OS includes a module called modep which is a port of MOD for raspberry pi.  modep/MOD provide the audio host (mod-host) and UI (mod-ui) for pi-Stomp
+We start with a 64-bit Raspberry Pi lite operating system.
+We then add MOD, which is an open source audio host & UI created by the awesome folk at moddevices.com

-The pi-Stomp hardware requires drivers to interface with potentiometers, encoders, footswitches, MIDI, LCD, etc.
+The pi-Stomp hardware requires drivers to interface with the LCD, potentiometers, encoders, footswitches, MIDI, etc.

-A pi-Stomp software service, mod-ala-pi-stomp, uses the drivers to monitor all input devices, to drive the LCD and to send commands to mod-host for reading/writing pedalboard configuration information.
+A pi-Stomp software service, mod-ala-pi-stomp, uses the drivers to monitor all input devices, to drive the LCD and to, among other things, send commands to mod-host for reading/writing pedalboard configuration information.

 This repository includes:
 * the pi-Stomp hardware drivers ('pistomp' module)
 * the mod-ala-pi-stomp service ('modalapistomp.py' & 'modalapi' module)
-* setup scripts for downloading/installing the above plus:
+* setup scripts for downloading/installing the above along with:
   * python dependencies
-  * the 'modep' module for patch OS
+  * MOD software
   * sound card drivers
   * system tweaks
   * hundreds of LV2 plugins
   * sample pedalboards

 ## Installing
-Patch OS must first be installed.
-See [this guide](https://blokas.io/patchbox-os/docs/first-run-options/)

-After first boot, set up networking so that you can ssh
+For full installation instructions including etching the initial operating system, see [this guide](https://www.treefallsound.com/wiki/doku.php?id=software_installation_64-bit)

+After first boot, establish an ssh session to the RPi (the password is the one set during OS install):

-        ssh patch@patchbox.local
+        ssh pistomp@pistomp.local

-Once connected, download the software:
+Once connected, download the pi-Stomp software:

         git clone https://github.com/TreeFallSound/pi-stomp.git

         cd pi-stomp

 Now run the setup utility to install the software and audio plugins.
-It could take about a half hour.
+It could take over a half hour.
-For most hardware, including pi-Stomp Core, just run:

-        ./setup.sh

-For the original pi-Stomp hardware (pcb versions 1.x) pass the version to the setup script:

-        ./sethup.sh -v 1.0
+There are a few setup options based on your system hardware.
+Typical systems should run:

+        nohup ./setup.sh > setup.log | tail -f setup.log

+The IQAudio Codec Zero is the default audio card, so the above command is equivalent to adding `-a iqaudio-codec` (eg: ./setup.sh -a iqaudio-codec).
+For an audioInjector card, add: `-a audioinjector-wm8731-audio`  For HiFiBerry add: `-a hifiberry-dacplusadc` For the original v1.x hardware, add `-v 1.0`

-If all went well, you can then reboot
+If all went well, the system will reboot, then finally display the default pedalboard

-        sudo reboot